Finding the right mortgage to finance your home is one of the most important decisions you’ll have to make during the home buying process.

 Rocket Mortgage® lets you get to house hunting sooner.

-Fannie Mae’s HomeReady mortgage is a great product for low-income applicants who want to put down the minimum down payment for a mortgage.
-This mortgage allows you to use gifts toward your down payment and also offers the option of canceling mortgage insurance once you’ve paid off 20% of the home’s value.
+These mortgages allow you to use gifts toward your down payment.
+They also offer the option of canceling mortgage insurance once you’ve paid off 20% of the home’s value.

 You can begin the process today with Rocket Mortgage® if you’re interested in the HomeReady mortgage or would like to explore other loan options.